Save for your future.

 When you enroll in the 401(k) plan, you will need to make a beneficiary designation.
 It is important to keep your beneficiary designations up-to-date.
 You can update beneficiary designations at any time during the year.
 You do not have to wait until the annual enrollment period to make changes to your beneficiary designations.

 To help grow your 401(k) even more, Proofpoint will match up to 2.5% of your eligible compensation.
-For 2021, the match is capped at $1,500.
+The match is capped at $1,500.
 The employer match is tied to a four-year graded vesting schedule, vesting 25% after each year of service.
 After four years of service, you will be 100% vested in the employer contribution.

 Want to know more?
 Here are some documents to help you better understand and manage your plan.